 In the field of philosophy of computation, logic and digitization, I am mainly interested in practices of invention and development of technologies.
 I focus on technical objects such as logical machines, electrical circuits, computer architectures and computer models such as cellular automata and artificial neural networks.

-As a research scholar I visited the Philosophy Department at the University of Massachusetts Boston in Fall 2021 (working mainly with Steven Levine and Nir Eisikovits) and the Department of Political Science at the University of California Berkeley (working with Christopher K. Ansell).
+As a research scholar I visited the Philosophy Department at the University of Massachusetts Boston, the Department of Political Science at the University of California Berkeley, and the Santa Fe Institute.